Biosolverr/governance-decision-simulator/docs/example-output.md

 - `get_confidence_trend(category)` and `get_category_stats()` give
   running totals across all simulations of a category, rather than a single simulation's detail.
+- `get_onchain_context(simulation_id)` returns the JSON context actually used for that specific simulation (empty string if none was used), distinct from `get_onchain_context_config()`, which returns the contract-wide feature toggle and configured data source URL rather than anything tied to one simulation.

 None of these change what `simulate_proposal` returns; they only offer different views onto data that is already stored on chain.